2moe/tmoe/src/en/docker-container.md

 On the contrary, it is considered ugly and vulgar by some.
 But even if it's an ugly thing, it has its own worth.

-It may be difficult to find some of the problem's wonderful applications if you approach it with a mindset of quick success.
+If you approach things in a hurry, it may be difficult to find some fantastic uses for them.

 In this section, we'll use the previously mentioned **rust container image** and combine it with CI to demonstrate its use.
 If one day someone releases some similar images that is more comprehensive and more aggressively updated than the Tmoe-related images, then the Tmoe-related images may be of little use.